-- Increased costs beyond the final quarter of 2017.
+- Increased costs beyond the third quarter of 2021.

 - Substation/Transformer.
 Electricity providers in different localities have different policies in relation to charging for substation/transformer installation.
 Some build the cost into line charges and others require up front capital payment.
 Transformer costs can typically range from \$50,000 to \$150,000 depending on size.

 - Land

 - Legal fees

 - Financing Costs